techgrange/typescript-design-patterns/README.md

 In this guide, we’ll walk you through classic and modern design patterns, as well as the SOLID principles.
 We’ll explain them in a clear, simple way and show you how they’re used in real-world projects.
 It’s designed to be a go-to reference you can return to whenever you need to refresh your ideas, and rocket your problem-solving and software design skills to the moon!

 ## What's a design pattern?
-As it’s name suggests, it’s a blueprint or a programming template that you can customize to solve a commonly occurring problem in software design, particularly in the context of object-oriented programming (OOP).
-Other, prefer to describe them as reusable solutions to the most recurring problems that come up in software design.
+As its name suggests, a design pattern is like a blueprint or programming template that you can use and customize to solve commonly occurring problems in software design.

+A design pattern isn’t a one-size-fits-all solution, but more of a helpful guide that shows you how others have tackled similar challenges before.
+Think of it as a reusable strategy for handling situations that come up often, especially in object-oriented programming (OOP).

+In addition, it defines a common vocabulary that helps developers communicate more clearly and efficiently.
+By giving names to recurring design solutions, design patterns make it easier for teams to discuss complex concepts without needing lengthy explanations.